bramstroker/homeassistant-powercalc/README.md

 To manually add virtual sensors for your devices you have to add some configuration to `configuration.yaml`, or you can use the GUI configuration ("Settings" -> "Devices & Services" -> "Add integration" -> "Powercalc") and follow the instructions.

-Additionally some settings can be applied on global level and will apply to all your virtual power sensors.
+Additionally, some settings can be applied on global level and will apply to all your virtual power sensors.
 This global configuration cannot be configured using the GUI yet.

 After changing the configuration you need to restart HA to get your power sensors to appear.
 This is only necessary for changes in the YAML files.